reef-pi/reef-pi/README.md

  - I wanted to learn elctronics, go and also build a affordable reef tank.
  Reefer came out of that.
 More on this in [history](https://github.com/ranjib/reefer/blob/master/doc/history.md)
  - Costs less to get started.
 Raspberry Pi can be used for lot other purposes.
- - Reef building is an onerous task, with steep learning curve yet one of the most rewarding hobby, with lot of unknowns.
-Collaboration is easier on open source.
+ - Reef building is an onerous task, with steep learning curve.
+Yet reef building is one of the most rewarding hobby.
+With lot of unknown and lot to learn, an opensource framework might help collaboratively learn those things by easy sharing of settings, profiles etc.
  - Customize and extend at will.
+Given here are lot more variables (size of tank, type of corals, type of fish, biotopes), reef keeping style may vary a lot.
  - Codifying learnings.
-Develop sharable SPS/LPS specific pico, nano and standard 160G tank builds.
+Develop sharable reef tank setups 160G tank builds.
 That eases initial and recurring cost and effort estimation.
  - Make it frugal.
 Easy to build from components with active communities.
  - Add hardware incrementally